vipulnaik/working-drafts/lesswrong/to-err-is-neural-select-logs-with-chatgpt.md

 upon.

 My questions were split across two sessions; for each section, I've indicated whether it was part of session 1 or session 2.
+The bulk of both sessions was on Wednesday 2022-12-21; one portion of session 1 was on 2022-12-22 as the session got stuck on 2022-12-21.
+All of these used the ChatGPT December 15, 2022 version.

 I have various high-level thoughts on this, but not enough time to flesh those thoughts out and subject them to critical scrutiny.
 So I stick to fairly local commentary here.

-## Product of negative numbers (session 1)
+## Product of negative numbers (session 1; 2022-12-21)

-The chat logs below are continuous, and formed the beginning of a
-session:

 > Vipul: What is an example of an odd negative number?